 Federal Unsubsidized Direct Loans

-Federal Unsubsidized Direct Loans are not need-based, and will be offered to any U.S. citizen or eligible non-citizen who completes a Free Application for Federal Student Aid (FAFSA) and has no prior federal student loan default or other disqualifying circumstance.
+Federal Direct Unsubsidized Loans are not need-based, and will be offered to any U.S. citizen or eligible non-citizen who completes a Free Application for Federal Student Aid (FAFSA) and has no prior federal student loan default or other disqualifying circumstance.
 Interest is charged on the loan, beginning the day that the loan is disbursed.
-Students are charged a 1.066 percent loan fee, deducted prior to the loan being disbursed.
+Students are charged a 1.062 percent loan fee (for loans on or after 10/1/18 and before 10/1/19), deducted prior to the loan being disbursed.
 Students borrowing Unsubsidized Direct Loans may defer payment of principal and interest while enrolled at least half-time and for a six-month grace period following a withdrawal, leave of absence or graduation.
 Accrued interest is normally added to the loan principal when the loan goes into repayment.